Springing for Actual Hardware

 November 2024

 In 2018, after much trepidation, I bought my first hardware synthesizer, the Behringer Neutron.
 The Neutron is a “semi-modular” synthesizer.
-That means that it’s composed of a bunch of different “modules," each with a different function.
-And although it has lots of jacks into which you can plug cables to connect its various modules together in different ways, it also has a “prewired” signal path, so it can make sounds even if no cables are plugged into any of the jacks.
-But honestly, even prewired, it took me an hour or so to get any sound from it all until I figured out which specific knobs needed to be turned up.
-And then I had to repeat this discovery a few more times when I’d set the Neutron aside for a week and then forget which knobs I had turned up previously.
+That means it’s composed of a bunch of different modules, each with a different function like a fully modular synthesizer.
+It has a bunch of jacks for connecting the various modules together in different ways, but it also has a “prewired” signal path, so it can make sounds even if no cables are plugged into any of the jacks.

 In 2023, I put together a small Eurorack modular system, but I’ll talk about that in another article.